Marie Popelin

-Marie Popelin (16 December 1846 – 5 June 1913) was a Belgian lawyer and early feminist political campaigner.
+Marie Popelin (16 December 1846 – 5 June 1913) was a Belgian jurist and early feminist political campaigner.
 Popelin worked with Isabelle Gatti de Gamond in the development of women's education and, in 1888, became the first Belgian woman to receive a doctorate in law.
 After her accession to the bar was refused, Popelin went on to have an active career as the leader of the Belgian League for Women's Rights.
 She died in 1913 without ever gaining admission to the bar.

 Biography

 Marie Popelin was born in Schaerbeek near Brussels into a middle-class family on 16 September 1846.
 One of her brothers was a doctor, another an army officer—Marie Popelin was well educated by the standards of the time and place.
 Along with her sister Louise, she taught in Brussels at an institution run by the leading feminist teacher Isabelle Gatti de Gamond from 1864 to 1875.
 Disagreements with Gatti led to the sisters moving to Mons to run a new school for girls there, established with Liberal assistance.
 In 1882, Marie Popelin returned to Brussels to head the middle school in nearby Laeken, but was removed from her post the following year.